 But don't do that processing fee nonsense in the first conversation.
 You WILL scare them away.
 In fact, don't bring it up at all.
-If your client pays with anything other than a virtual currency, cash, or check, you can expect comparable industry fees, so budget them in.
+If your client pays with anything other than a virtual currency, cash, or check, you can expect comparable if not exact industry fees, so budget them in.

 By budgeting time spent with your clients (each prospect needs 5 to 12 points of contact for the majority of deals), you can make up the difference because you're going to have people that jump ship after the first conversation.
 Like Mr. Sinatra said, "that's life."

 Price yourself like a business - not a freelancer.
 You'll be out of business in the latter camp.
 No physical overhead?
 Your time is your overhead in the early days.

 Don't operate with the mindset you'll always be a one-person band.
 We want to grow as a filmmakers, so treat your video productions as a business with employees you'll have one day (or already have).
 Flat rates are key, and you have to price yourself like a business (> freelancer rates).